New and Returning Organization Treasurers:

 - Due to the cost associated with printing checks, ASA will only process requests of $5.00 or more.
 If the amount of reimbursement requested is less than $5.00, we ask the organization to please refrain from submitting the request until additional expenditures have incurred.
 An individual shall be reimbursed for all expenditures provided all conditions are met.
 Please contact a staff member with any questions or concerns.

-- A receipt that includes vendor’s name, address and date.
+- A receipt that includes the vendor’s name, address, and date.

-- A detailed listing of what was purchased and that clearly states the items were paid.
+- A detailed listing of what was purchased, clearly showing the items were paid.

 - All receipts must be in US dollars.